 Consider the following tips:

-Many standardized skill assessments are respected in the industry, and are known to follow only the strictest of standards.
+Many standardized skill assessments are respected in the industry and are known to follow only the strictest of standards.
 Passing one, therefore, is akin to getting a diploma.
-You get to have proof that you can actually do what you say you can do, which puts you heads and shoulders above the rest.
-If, say, you’re a software engineer and you’re able to get top marks on a programming skill test, then you can use the certification as your competitive edge like oracle professional test or Microsoft certification.
+You get to have proof that you can do what you say you can do, which puts you heads and shoulders above the rest.
+If, say, you’re a software engineer, and you’re able to get top marks on a programming skill test, then you can use the certification as your competitive edges like oracle professional test or Microsoft certification.
 So don’t just leave your test results in your cabinet gathering dust.
-Append them in your resume or your website --- sell yourself as a credible worker!
+Append them to your resume or your website --- sell yourself as a credible worker!

-At the end of the day, the benefits of a skill assessment test outweigh what little inconvenience you’ll experience in taking them.
-So get one now and start making pivotal changes in your self-image, way of handling things and choices of work.
+The benefits of a skill assessment test outweigh what little inconvenience you’ll experience in taking them.
+So get one now and start making pivotal changes in your self-image, a way of handling things and choices of work.
 These skill assessment tests are cheap and readily available with just a quick search engine query.
-And if you know how to make the most of them, you can spin ordinary information into gold.
+And if you know how to make the most of them, you can spin common information into gold.